awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/project-viewer-getting-started.md

 ## Exploring shared dashboards<a name="project-viewer-exploring-dashboards"></a>

 As a viewer for one or more AWS IoT SiteWise Monitor projects, you can view the dashboards to understand the data for your devices, equipment, and processes\.
-You can adjust the time frame for the visualizations in each dashboard to gain insights into your data\.
+You can adjust the time range for the visualizations in each dashboard to gain insights into your data\.

 The following procedure assumes that you are signed in the AWS IoT SiteWise Monitor portal\.